Woody Shaw: Health issues and death

 By the late 1980s, Shaw was nearly blind from retinitis pigmentosa, an incurable degenerative eye disease.
 A heroin user throughout his adult life, Shaw was in poor health when he returned to the U.S. in early 1989 from a lengthy stay in Europe and needed a wheelchair at the airport.
-On the morning of February 27, 1989, Shaw was struck by a subway car in Brooklyn, New York, which mangled his left arm and caused other injuries including head trauma; doctors were forced to amputate his arm.
-The night before the accident, Max Roach sent a limousine to Newark where Shaw was staying, to bring Shaw to the Village Vanguard to hear Roach play.
+On the morning of February 27, 1989, he was struck by a subway car in Brooklyn, New York, which mangled his left arm and caused other injuries including head trauma; doctors were forced to amputate his arm.
+The night before the accident, Max Roach sent a limousine to Newark where Shaw was staying, to bring him to the Village Vanguard to hear Roach play.
 After the set, Roach put Shaw into a taxi around midnight with enough money to get back to Newark.
 Shaw did not go to Newark; it is unclear what led to the accident later that morning.
-During his hospital stay at Bellevue, Shaw suffered kidney failure, was put on a respirator and lost consciousness for more than a month.
+During his hospital stay at Bellevue, Shaw suffered kidney failure, was put on a respirator, and lost consciousness for over a month.
 He died from kidney failure on May 10, 1989, aged 44.